OpenEvalProject/evals/manuscripts/elife-62522/v2/manuscript.md

 ## Abstract

 Respiratory failure associated with COVID-19 has placed focus on the lungs.
 Here, we present single-nucleus accessible chromatin profiles of 90,980 nuclei and matched single-nucleus transcriptomes of 46,500 nuclei in non-diseased lungs from donors of ~30 weeks gestation,~3 years and ~30 years.
-We mapped candidate cis -regulatory elements (cCREs) and linked them to putative target genes.
+We mapped candidate cis-regulatory elements (cCREs) and linked them to putative target genes.
 We identified distal cCREs with age-increased activity linked to SARS-CoV-2 host entry gene TMPRSS2 in alveolar type 2 cells, which had immune regulatory signatures and harbored variants associated with respiratory traits.
-At the 3p21.31 COVID-19 risk locus, a candidate variant overlapped a distal cCRE linked to SLC6A20 , a gene expressed in alveolar cells and with known functional association with the SARS-CoV-2 receptor ACE2.
+At the 3p21.31 COVID-19 risk locus, a candidate variant overlapped a distal cCRE linked to SLC6A20, a gene expressed in alveolar cells and with known functional association with the SARS-CoV-2 receptor ACE2.
 Our findings provide insight into regulatory logic underlying genes implicated in COVID-19 in individual lung cell types across age.
 More broadly, these datasets will facilitate interpretation of risk loci for lung diseases.

 ## Introduction